2csqd2/2csqd2.github.io/journal.md

 ### 5/5/2020
 I woke up at 6am and left for work.
 I arrived back home at 4:30pm.
 Lachelle already made dinner for the kids so I fixed Palmer and Harper's plates so they could eat before Harper's 6pm dance class.
 I ran Palmer's bath water and made bubbles while Lachelle mad his bed.
 I supervised Palmer (mostly playing) while taking his bath.
 Afterwards, Palmer and I played a game until bedtime.

-### 5/4/2020
+### 5/6/2020
 I woke up at 8:30am and made oatmeal for Harper and Palmer.
 At 9:15am I woke Tyler up and asked him about their daily school schedule, as a few weeks ago everyone was up by 8:30am - then they would eat breakfast and login to their online classrooms.
-Tyler told me that scholl starts whenever their Mommy wakes up.
+Tyler told me that school starts whenever their Mommy wakes up.
 So...
 I left for work at 9:25am.
+I returned home at about 4:30pm and checked to see what everyone was working on.
+Since they were all doing work (or had completed it), I decided to do laundry.
+I ordered burgers and salads for me and the kids.

+### 5/7/2020
+I woke up at 5:30am and went to work.